 Even if a divorce is somewhat civil, you aren't immune to negative, even devastating, feelings that may follow.
 It's also impossible to know beforehand when, and how hard, they'll hit you.
 And regardless of the problems you two had, you'll still harbor psychological attachments that can be difficult to shake.
 Loneliness, sadness, self-blame, and worry, albeit normal, can be notoriously tough to bear, too.

-Make sure to consider whether you have the means to seek the help of a professional therapist (or at the very least a good support network in place) to help you deal with the potential fallout.
+Seek the help of a professional therapist (or at the very least a good support network in place) to help you deal with the potential fallout.

 Changes To Third-party Relationships